brikis98/yevgeniy-brikman-homepage/_posts/2011-07-14-5-things-that-suck-about-europe.md

 Everyone smokes and they do it everywhere.
 You have to make a special effort to get a non-smoking room, non-smoking cabin, non-smoking rental car, and sit in the non-smoking part of the restaurant.
-And despite all that, my clothes still end up smelling like an ash tray after every trip.
+And despite all that, my clothes still end up smelling like an ashtray after every trip.